PAIDiPaidThis.com

 How much should you spend on a new kitchen in the UK?

-There is no single right answer to what a kitchen should cost, only what makes sense for your home and how long you plan to stay.
-Overspend for the street and you will not get it back; underspend and it can look mean in an otherwise smart house.
-This guide helps you set a sensible budget and see where the money goes, with the real prices below.
+There is no single right answer to what a kitchen should cost, only what makes sense for your home and how long you plan to stay in it.
+Overspend for the street and you will not get it back at resale; underspend and it can look mean in an otherwise smart house.
+This guide helps you set a sensible budget, see where the money actually goes, and avoid the two ways people waste it: spending on the wrong bucket, or paying a premium for work a local independent could do for less.
+Use it alongside the real prices below to place your own plans on the scale.

 The quick version

-• A common rule of thumb ties kitchen spend to your home's value, so a modest house rarely justifies a top-end kitchen you will not recoup.
+• A common rule of thumb ties kitchen spend to your home's value, so a modest house rarely justifies a top-end kitchen you will not recoup at resale.

 • The money splits roughly between units, worktops, appliances and fitting, and it is easy to blow the budget on one of those at the expense of the rest.

-• If you are selling soon, a clean mid-range kitchen usually shows better value than a lavish one; if you are staying, spend on what you use daily.
+• If you are selling soon, a clean mid-range kitchen usually shows better value than a lavish one; if you are staying, spend on what you use daily rather than what looks good on a listing.

-• The real prices below span budget flat-pack through to high-end fitted kitchens so you can place your own plans on the scale.
+• The real prices below span budget flat-pack through to high-end fitted kitchens so you can see the actual gap between the tiers, not just a national average.

 What people actually paid